Cohomology of Pointed Finite Tensor Categories: Background on coquasi-Hopf algebra and cohomology

 \subsection{Classification result of finite-dimensional coquasi-Hopf algebras}

-In this subsection, we will briefly recall the classiﬁcation of ﬁnite-dimensional coradically graded pointed coquasi-Hopf algebras over ﬁnite abelian groups, which has been finished in \cite{huang2024classification}.
-By definition, coquasi-Hopf algebras are exactly the dual of Drinfeld’s quasi-Hopf algebras\cite{Drinfeld}.
-They are non-associative but coassociative algebras.
-Just as in Hopf algebra cases, twisted Yetter-Drinfeld module categories and twisted Nichols algebras play an important role in the classification process.
-One may refer \cite{QQG} Section 2 for explicit definition and examples of coquasi-Hopf algebras, the twisted Yetter-Drinfeld module category $\GG$ and the twisted Nichols algebra over $(G,\omega)$, where $G$ is a finite abelian group and $\omega$ is a normalized $3$-cocycle over $G$.
+We briefly summarize the classification of finite-dimensional coradically graded pointed coquasi-Hopf algebras over finite abelian groups, as established in \cite{huang2024classification}.
+By definition, coquasi-Hopf algebras are exactly the dual of Drinfeld’s quasi-Hopf algebras \cite{Drinfeld}.
+These are coassociative coalgebras that need not be associative.
+Analogous to the Hopf algebra case, the classification relies critically on: twisted Yetter-Drinfeld module categories $\GG$ and twisted Nichols algebras, where $G$ is a finite abelian group and $\omega$ is a normalized $3$-cocycle over $G$.
+For formal definitions and examples, see [\citealp{QQG} Section 2].